Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 The important thing to notice is that the addition turned the grid pattern in the left display into a bunch of diagonal lines in the middle display.
 The diagonal lines are actually made up of a bunch of offset copies of more spaced out grids, like the one shown in the display on the right.
 Each of those offset copies represents a part of the superposition that can no longer interact with the other parts.

+Let's call the top 7 qubits the "input register" and the bottom three qubits the "ancilla register".
 By copying the input register's value into the second register, modulo 8, we separated its superposition into parts.
 There's one part for the values whose remainder is 0, one part for values whose remainder is 1, one for remainder 2, and so forth up to the part for remainder 7.

-Basically, the second register is acting like a partial measurement of the first register.
+In effect, the ancilla register is acting like a partial measurement of the input register.
-This is what is preventing the parts from interacting.
+This is what is preventing the density-matrix-parts from interacting.
-Regardless of the value we get after measuring the second register, the input register will contain a quantum state with period 8.
+Regardless of the value we get after measuring the ancilla register, the input register will contain a quantum state with period 8.
 The various cases just have different offsets.

 Hey, remember when I mentioned that the frequency peaks don't move when you offset the input signal?